Integration Guide#

 We encourage to transpile circuits to use the physical IQM qubit names before submitting them to IQM quantum computers.
 In case the quantum computing framework does not allow for this, providing a qubit mapping can do the translation from the framework qubit names to IQM qubit names.
 Note, that qubit mapping is not supposed to be associated with individual circuits, but rather with the entire job request to IQM server.
 Typically, you would have some local representation of the QPU and transpile the circuits against that representation, then use qubit mapping along with the generated circuits to map from the local representation to the IQM representation of qubit names.
 We discourage exposing this feature to end users of the quantum computing framework.

 Before performing circuit execution, IQM server checks how long it would take to run each circuit.
 If any circuit in a job would take too long to execute compared to the T2 time of the qubits, the server will disqualify the job, not execute any circuits, and return a detailed error message.
-In some special cases, it makes sense to disable this check by changing the default value of parameter max_circuit_duration_over_t2 of IQMClient.submit_circuits() to 0.0 or by making it large enough for the job to pass the check.
-If the value is not set at all, the server default value will be used.
+In some special cases, it makes sense to adjust or disable this check using the max_circuit_duration_over_t2 attribute of CircuitCompilationOptions, and then passing the options to IQMClient.submit_circuits().

 Note on environment variables#